Jakus23/alphabet-of-thought/README.md

 # alpha (.aot)

-> Connect your ideas to distill your creativity in pure code
+> connect your ideas in code

-- readable by you, your organization and computers
+- For you, your organization your computers
+- take structured notes that are easy to read, write, and maintain
-- text instead of boxes and arrows
+- minimal syntax and cognitive load
-- inspired by python, ymal, JSON, Clojure, SQL, org and Markup
 - ideal for working productively

-There are 7 idea types and 7 connection types
+Alpha (.aot) is a lightweight, human-friendly markup for representing structured knowledge and relationships directly in text.

+Your brain can focus on synthesis, abstraction and other emerging types of reasoning — making it ideal for those who want to capturing complex ideas, load working-memory with only important ideas quickly, automating work with AI, and make your ideas distinct and unambiguous.

+A set of idea types and connection types provide a clear structure for representing knowledge, making it easier to express relationships, attributes, and examples in a consistent and understandable way.

 ## ideas (the “tokens”)